Every Side Character & Sly Cameo In 'The Mandalorian' Season 2… So Far

 There were so many things to love about the first season of The Mandalorian — and I’m not just talking about the Child.
 One of the perpetual joys of the inaugural season of Disney+’s flagship series was finding out which random celebrity made a Mandalorian cameo week in and week out.
 From Amy Sedaris as a mechanic turned fierce Baby Yoda babysitter to Jason Sudeikis becoming an enemy of the internet for hitting Baby Yoda, to the creator of the show, Jon Favreau, showing up as a Mandalorian warrior, familiar faces (and voices) were everywhere.
 There’s no confirmation of just how often we can expect such delights in The Mandalorian season 2, but the trailer offered a few clear confirmations and there have been strong (though unconfirmed) rumblings of others on the way.

-Fans are largely considering the rumors that Rosario Dawson may play The Clone Wars’ and Star Wars Rebels’ Ahsoka Tano in her live action debut; and they’re just as convinced that a certain prequel trilogy star is playing a guy who once wore his Mandalorian armor directly into a Sarlacc pit.
+Fans are largely considering the rumours that Rosario Dawson may play The Clone Wars’ and Star Wars Rebels’ Ahsoka Tano in her live-action debut; and they’re just as convinced that a certain prequel trilogy star is playing a guy who once wore his Mandalorian armour directly into a Sarlacc pit.
 The “Boba Fett lives” discourse is strong with this fandom.
 Undoubtedly though, some of these theories will turn out to be wrong, and there will be more than a few surprises throughout the second showing — this is the way.